taosdata/TDengine/documentation/webdocs/markdowndocs/Connector.md

 TDengine provides many connectors for development, including C/C++, JAVA, Python, RESTful, Go, Node.JS, etc.

+NOTE: All APIs which require a SQL string as parameter, including but not limit to `taos_query`, `taos_query_a`, `taos_subscribe` in the C/C++ Connector and their counterparts in other connectors, can ONLY process one SQL statement at a time.
+If more than one SQL statements are provided, their behaviors are undefined.

 ## C/C++ API

 C/C++ APIs are similar to the MySQL APIs.
 Applications should include TDengine head file _taos.h_ to use C/C++ APIs by adding the following line in code: